-How abortion searches online can be used against you
+How Abortion Searches Online Can Be Used Against You

-As Americans wait for a ruling from the US Supreme Court, longtime bench-watchers predict we're in the last days of federally protected abortion access.
-A draft majority opinion leaked last month indicates the court will overturn the 1973 landmark decision in Roe v.
-Wade.
-Already, abortion-seekers' digital trails are being used as criminal evidence against them in states where the pregnant are prosecuted.
+The US Supreme Court overturned on Friday the 1973 landmark decision Roe v.
+Wade, triggering near-immediate abortion bans and restrictions across at least 16 states.
+Already, the digital trails of abortion seekers can become criminal evidence against them in some states where abortion were previously prosecuted.
+And the legal dangers may extend to abortion seekers in even more states.

-Third-party data brokers sell sensitive geolocation data -- culled through a vast web of personal tracking tech found in apps, browsers and devices -- to law enforcement outfits without oversight.
-Democrats' last-ditch effort to pass an abortion-protection act has failed in the Senate, with all Republicans and one Democrat voting against it.
+Third-party data brokers sell sensitive geolocation data -- culled through a vast web of personal tracking tech found in apps, browsers and devices -- to law enforcement without oversight.
+Democrats' last-ditch effort to pass an abortion-protection act in May failed in the Senate, with all Republicans and one Democrat voting against it.
 The bipartisan data privacy legislation now slowly inching through Congress is widely thought toothless.
-Meanwhile, the FTC's enforcement failures have historically allowed privacy-offending corporations to skirt penalties, and the White House has not yet offered an executive order on either privacy or abortion.
+Meanwhile, the Federal Trade Commission's enforcement failures have historically allowed privacy-offending corporations to skirt penalties, and the White House hasn't yet offered an executive order on either privacy or abortion.

 And it's getting worse.